FabriquetaDeSoftware/saas-and-ecommerce-boilerplate-nestjs/README.md

 ## Description

 This repository provides a modular and scalable boilerplate designed to simplify the development of SaaS (Software as a Service) and e-commerce applications using NestJS.

+This project was born from the need to have advanced open source content in the area today.
+Its purpose is to facilitate the development of new back-end projects in the area of ​​e-commerce and SaaS.

 The project follows best practices such as modular architecture, dependency injection, and clean code principles.

+Welcome to open issues and and improvements on code-base.
+You are invited to contribute to the code base

 ### Following the Patterns